 Other Factors to Consider

 Size and Ease of Installation

-This reduces pressure spikes, which can cause the auto shut-off feature to kick in.
+There is also an accumulator tank that assists by reducing the likelihood of pressure spikes, which can cause the auto shut-off feature to kick in.

 Design and Noise Level